On Steenrod squares for even and odd Khovanov homology: Flow categories, the cube flow category, and signed cubical realizations

 By making sure $Y:= ||\mathscr{C}||$ is defined witih $d_\kappa,d_{\kappa+1}\geq 2$ if necessary, we can assume that $A,B >1$. $\mathcal{C}(x)$, $\mathcal{C}(y)$, $\mathcal{C}(z)$ are $m$-dimensional, $m+1$-dimensional, and $m+2$-dimensional cells, where $m:= A+B+1+l+N$.
 Note that $m>2$. \begin{procedure} We can compute $\Sq^2: H^M(Y;\mathbb{F}_2)\to H^{M+2}(Y;\mathbb{F}_2)$ as follows: For any element $[\mathbf{c}] \in H^M(Y';\mathbb{F}_2)$, $\mathbf{c} = \sum_x \mu_x \cdot \mathcal{C}(x)$, take the corresponding cycle $\mathbf{c}' = \sum_x \mu_x \cdot \mathcal{C}'(x)\in C_{\cell}^m(Y';\mathbb{F}_2)$, compute $\Sq^2([\mathbf{c}']) = [\mathbf{r}']\in H^{m+2}(Y';\mathbb{F}_2)$, and pull $\mathbf{r}'$ back to $C_{\cell}^{M+2}(Y;\mathbb{F}_2)$.
 This computation allows us to compute $\Sq^2: H^l(\mathcal{X}(\mathscr{C});\mathbb{F}_2)\to H^{l+2}(\mathcal{X}(\mathscr{C});\mathbb{F}_2)$. \end{procedure} \begin{proof} Consider the following commutative diagram:

 where the first set of horizontal arrows are induced by the homeomorphism in Proposition \ref{suspension identification} Imagine $[\mathbf{c}]$ starting in the bottom right corner.
-We can move $[\mathbf{c}]$ ``clockwise'' around the perimeter of the diagram to compute $\Sq^2([\mathbf{c}])\in H^{M+2}(Y;\mathbb{F}_2)$. \end{proof} We include a diagram comtaining the spaces we constructed for reference:
+We can move $[\mathbf{c}]$ ``clockwise'' around the perimeter of the diagram to compute $\Sq^2([\mathbf{c}])\in H^{M+2}(Y;\mathbb{F}_2)$. \end{proof} We include the chronological order of spaces we constructed for reference:

 We focus on the CW complex $Y'$ for the next few chapters.
 The attaching maps for these cells are defined using the cubical neat embedding $\iota'$.
 Our cubical neat embedding $\iota'$ consists of only three classes of embeddings.
 Namely, there are the embeddings of the $0$-dimensional moduli spaces